 Director/Screenplay – Noboru Iguchi, Producers – Naobumi Ashi, Akira Fujita & Yui Shibata, Photography – Yasutaka Nagano, Music – Yasuhiko Fukuda, Visual Effects Supervisor – Tsuyoshi Kazuno, Makeup Effects – Yoshihiro Nishimura, Production Design – Gen Ito & Aya Suzuki.
 Production Company – T.O.
-Entertainment
+Entertainment.

 Aya Kiguchi (Yoshie Kasuga), Hitomi Hasebe (Kikue Kasuga), Takumi Saito (Hikaru Kageno), Taro Shigaki (Kenzan Kageno), Asami (Tengu Woman 1), Cay Izumi (Tengu Woman 2), Naoto Takenaka (Kanai), Etsuko Ikuta (Kinu), Kentaro Kishi (Hikomaru Sagawa), Matsuo Suzuki (Tetsuma Gotokuji), Mariko Takayama (Suzuko)

 Yoshie is the awkward sister of the geisha Kikue Kasuga.
 Kikue always looks down on Yoshie, regarding her as stupid, ugly and an embarrassment.
 However, when Hikaru Kageno, the son of the head of Kageno Steel, comes to visit, he finds Yoshie more interesting than Kikue.
 Kikue is asked to come and visit his factory and brings Yoshie with her.
 There the two sisters are forcibly recruited into a program run by Hikaru and his father that will create an army of geisha assassins.
-After Yoshie does extremely well on the combat training exercises, Kikue tries to best her by having body parts replaced with weaponry and it becomes a competition between the two sisters as they have more and more body parts replaced by machinery.
+After Yoshie does extremely well on the combat training exercises, Kikue tries to best her by having body parts replaced with weaponry.
+It becomes a competition between the two sisters as they have more and more body parts replaced by machinery.
 Yoshie becomes the company’s top assassin.
 However, when she is sent out into the field to eliminate a group of defenceless seniors, who are all protesting about the abduction of their family members by Kageno Steel, Yoshie wavers in her decision.
 This has Hikaru mark her for elimination.
 As the Kagenos set about their scheme to conquer Japan by dropping an atomic bomb inside Mount Fuji, Yoshie determines to stop them.
 However, the Kagenos have blanked Kikue’s mind and now pit the two sisters against each other.

 In the mid-late 2000s, the Japanese created a unique fad for wild and crazy, completely over the top splatter films.
 These have included the likes of Meatball Machine (2005), Attack Girls– Swim Team vs. the Undead (2007), Hard Revenge, Milly (2008), Tokyo Gore Police (2008), Samurai Princess (2009), Vampire Girl vs Frankenstein Girl (2009), Big Tits Zombie (2010), Gothic & Lolita Psycho (2010), Helldriver (2010) and Bloody Chainsaw Girl (2016), among others.
 These feature absurdly over-the-top splatter effects, bio-mechanical transformations, demented action sequences and a fetish with Japanese schoolgirls.